CIS-566-Fall-2023/final-project/README.md

 #### Specification:

-The user will be able to control a wide variety of parameters that affect building dimensions, roof styles, brick styles, window and shutter styles, door styles, staircase/door height, colors of each component, presence of items like AC units, flags, and lamps, and other details.
+The user will be able to control various parameters affecting building dimensions, roof styles, brick styles, window and shutter styles, door styles, staircase/door height, colors of each component, presence of items like AC units, flags, and lamps, and other details.
 I aim to strike a balance between specification and noise/proceduralism such that the user has a high level of control, but not so much that it becomes tedious to construct one house.

-Stretch goals include having the user be able to simply scrub through a seed to generate infinite random townhouse variations, and generating houses in a row along a street.
+Stretch goals include allowing users to simply scrub through a seed to generate infinite random townhouse variations and generating houses in a row along a street.

 #### Techniques:

-I aim to use a wide variety of Houdini nodes.
+I aim to use a range of Houdini nodes.
 Ideally, I hope to work with multiparms and Python scripting to customize instances of geometry.
 YouTube tutorials I'm looking at include [(x)](https://www.youtube.com/watch?v=gmYvA05orbs), [(x)](https://www.youtube.com/watch?v=h1JK3HL7Sb8), and [(x)](https://www.youtube.com/watch?v=uIe97023sDk).

 #### Design: